 When the programs finally arrived I was shocked to see a blatant and obvious theft of the hard work I’ve done for years.
 There we several programs where every detail was completely copied.
 Sets, reps, load, and even using our own videos…I mean they didn’t even try to disguise their theft.

-I immediately contacted my lawyer who sent a cease and desist letter to Richard Hernandez who owns both RxMindset and Pacifico CrossFit.
+I immediately contacted my lawyer who sent a cease and desist letter to Richard Hernandez who owns both RxMindset and Pacifico CrossFit in Oceanside, CA (now called Pacifico Athletics).
 This letter also requested a response.
 We received no communication back and a few but not all programs were removed from the RxMindset website.

 The popular fitness blog Morning Chalk Up then broke the story of Pacifico CrossFit’s theft and at that point I received dozens of communications from others outlining the depth of crap this company is up to including people telling me the following:

 - RxMindset had also stolen programs from the popular weightlifting site Catalyst Athletics.
 Catalyst attempted to quietly have Richard take the programs down but they were also blocked on social media after trying to resolve the conflict.
 CA then made several posts about this and their followers reports RxMindSet’s Instagram so many times that it was eventually taken down by IG.

 - An eBook written by ChineseWeightlifitng.com was also recently found being sold without permission on the RxMindset website

 - Photographers reported long battles with them to stop using their images without permission

 - Winners of CrossFit competitions reported not being given promised prizes for winning

 - Local CrossFit affiliates reports intentional poaching of clients and bad mouthing

 At this point, there are still several programs on the RxMindset website and we had another letter delivered from our lawyer to Pacifico CrossFit / Pacifico Athletics which was signed for by Richard Hernandez.